sthiede/Comparative_Genomics/day1_morning/README.md

 java -jar /scratch/micro612w17_fluxod/shared/bin/Trimmomatic/trimmomatic-0.33.jar PE Rush_KPC_266_1_combine.fastq.gz Rush_KPC_266_2_combine.fastq.gz Rush_KPC_266_trimmomatic_results/forward_paired.fq.gz Rush_KPC_266_trimmomatic_results/forward_unpaired.fq.gz Rush_KPC_266_trimmomatic_results/reverse_paired.fq.gz Rush_KPC_266_trimmomatic_results/reverse_unpaired.fq.gz ILLUMINACLIP:/scratch/micro612w17_fluxod/shared/bin/Trimmomatic/adapters/TruSeq3-PE.fa:2:30:10:8:true SLIDINGWINDOW:4:15 MINLEN:40 HEADCROP:0
 ```

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_morning/trimm_parameters.png)

+First, Trimmomatic searches for any matches between the reads and adapter sequences.
+Adapter sequences are stored in this directory of Trimmomatic tool: /scratch/micro612w17_fluxod/shared/bin/Trimmomatic/adapters/.
+Trimmomatic comes with a list of standard adapter fasta sequences such TruSeq, Nextera etc. You should use appropriate adapter fasta sequence file based on the illumina kit that was used for sequencing.
+You can get this information from your sequencing centre or can find it in FastQC html report (Section: Overrepresented sequences).

-First, Trimmomatic searches for any matches between the reads and adapters.
-Short sections(2 bp) of each adapters determined by seed misMatch parameter are tested in each possible position within the reads.
-If it finds a perfect match, the full alignment is scored to see if the adaptor is truly present.
+Short sections (2 bp as determined by seed misMatch parameter) of each adapter sequences (contained in TruSeq3-PE.fa) are tested in each possible position within the reads.
+If it finds a perfect match, It starts searching the entire adapter sequence and scores the alignment.
 The advantage here is that the full alignment is calculated only when there is a perfect seed match which results in considerable efficiency gains.
 So, When it finds a match, it moves forward with full alignment and when the match reaches 10 bp determined by simpleClipThreshold, it finally trims off the adapter from reads.

 Quoting Trimmomatic: